Premium RDP Services Services Agreement

 Questions, comments and requests regarding this policy and payments are welcomed and should be addressed to [email protected]

 Last updated: July 14, 2019

 Thank you for choosing the Offshore services of Premium RDP.

-READ THIS AGREEMENT CAREFULLY BEFORE USING ANY OFFSHORE-SERVERS SERVICE.
+READ THIS AGREEMENT CAREFULLY BEFORE USING ANY Dedicated-SERVERS SERVICE.
 THIS IS A LEGALLY BINDING AGREEMENT BETWEEN CUSTOMER (referred to herein as “Customer”) AND Premium RDP.

 Customers may not use our Network with an attempt to circumvent user authentication or security of any host, network, or account.
 This includes, but is not limited to, accessing data not intended for the customer, logging into a server or account the customer is not expressly authorized to access, password cracking, probing the security of other networks in search of weakness, or violation of any other organization’s security policy.

 Any account that uses a high amount or unfair amount of server resources (such as, but not limited to CPU time, memory usage, and network resources) will be given an option of either upgrading their service level or reducing the resource used to an acceptable or fair level.
 Fair/unfair will be based on the plan price compared to the percentage of the server the account is consuming.
 Background Running Programs Background daemons in general are prohibited. we will consider requests on a per-application basis.